tudelft3d/geogeeks/docs/python/install.md

 Installing and using Python as recommended below has major benefits and will prevent problems in the future.

+!!! warning

+    pyenv was created for macOS and Linux, and although it has a Windows version (called "**pyenv-win**"), this is not working very well and the installation is buggy.

+    Therefore, for Windows we recommend you install Python "the normal way" ([downloading from python.org](https://www.python.org/downloads/), but we **strongly recommend** you use [virtual environments](venv.md).

 ---

 We recommend installing and managing Python using "pyenv".